lwasser/python-ecology/03-data-types-and-format.md

 dtype('float64')

-But what if we wanted to convert weight values to integers?
+What happens if we try to convert weight values to integers?

 	surveys_df['wgt'].astype('int')

 Notice that this throws a value error `ValueError: Cannot convert NA to integer`.
-If we look at the wgt column in the surveys data we notice there are NaN (**N**ot **a** **N**umber) values. *NaN* values are undefined values that cannot be represented mathematically.
+If we look at the `wgt` column in the surveys data we notice that there are NaN (**N**ot **a** **N**umber) values. *NaN* values are undefined values that cannot be represented mathematically.
 Pandas, for example, will read an empty cell in a CSV or Excel sheet as a NaN.
 NaNs have some desirable properties: if we were to average the 'wgt' column without replacing our NaNs, Python would know to skip over those cells.

 ```python
 surveys_df['wgt'].mean()